co-cart/co-cart/readme.txt

 ## Tools and Libraries

+* **[CoCart Beta Tester](https://github.com/co-cart/cocart-beta-tester)** allows you to test with bleeding edge versions of CoCart from the GitHub repo.
+* **[CoCart VSCode](https://github.com/co-cart/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes and hooks.
+* **[CoCart Carts in Session](https://github.com/co-cart/cocart-carts-in-session)** allows you to view all the carts in session via the WordPress admin.
 * **[CoCart Product Support Boilerplate](https://github.com/co-cart/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product type to add to the cart with validation including adding your own parameters.
 * **[CoCart Tweaks](https://github.com/co-cart/co-cart-tweaks)** provides a starting point for developers to tweak CoCart to their needs.
-* **[CoCart Beta Tester](https://github.com/co-cart/cocart-beta-tester)** allows you to test with bleeding edge versions of CoCart from the GitHub repo.
-* **[Carts in Session](https://github.com/co-cart/cocart-carts-in-session)** is an add-on that allows you to view all the carts in session via the WordPress admin.
-* **[CoCart VSCode](https://github.com/co-cart/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes and hooks.
 * **[Node.js Library](https://www.npmjs.com/package/@cocart/cocart-rest-api)** provides a JavaScript wrapper supporting CommonJS (CJS) and ECMAScript Modules (ESM).

 ### CoCart Pro